 While in the program, consider completing an undergraduate research project or internship—the hands-on skills you gain from these opportunities are excellent preparation for both your studies and your career.
-If you want to get involved on campus, you can join one of the department’s student organizations: the Society of Mining, Metallurgy, and Exploration (SME), Women in Mining (WIM), and American Rock Mechanics Association (ARMA) all have chapters at the U.
+If you want to get involved on campus, you can join one of the department’s student organizations: the Society of Mining, Metallurgy, and Exploration (SME), Women in Mining (WIM), Mine Rescue Team (MRT) and the Utah Student Robotics (USR) which competes annually at NASA.

-Graduates of the Mining Engineering program will be prepared to pursue a number of careers: mine design, mine production, corporate management, and mine product marketing are all possible employment areas.
+Graduates of the Mining Engineering program will be prepared to pursue a number of career paths including: mine design, mine production, corporate management, and mine product marketing.
 Additional job opportunities include becoming an operations manager, a safety engineer, an environmental scientist, a project engineer, or a superintendent of mining.
-Students may also choose to attend graduate school in mining engineering or an allied field—such as metallurgy, mechanical engineering, or geology—to gain further knowledge as well as open to the door to jobs in education or administration.
+Students may also choose to attend graduate school in mining engineering or an allied field—such as metallurgy, mechanical engineering, or geology—to gain further knowledge or to open to the door to jobs in education or administration.

 - Department of Mining Engineering